What is a Headhunter?

 Job Growth Trend

-According to the BLS, job growth in the human resources field is expected to remain around 7 percent from 2016 to 2026.
+According to the BLS, job growth in the human resources field is expected to grow 10 percent from 2020 to 2030.
 While many business tasks are increasingly being automated, there will still be a need for recruiters who have the soft skills needed to get to know applicants and negotiate employment contracts.

 Lainie Petersen writes about business, real estate and personal finance, drawing on 25 years experience in publishing and education.
 Petersen's work appears in Money Crashers, Selling to the Masses, and in Walmart News Now, a blog for Walmart suppliers.
 She holds a master's degree in library science from Dominican University.